atomjump/medimage-export/README.md

 # MedImage export capability.
 Alpha.

-This is an alternative interface to the MedImage app, which allows you to take a photo, or select a photo, and have it sent through to a medical desktop system via the MedImage Server.
-It uses a textual chatbot-style interface inside AtomJump Messenger.
+This is an alternative interface to the MedImage app, which allows you to take a photo from inside AtomJump Messenger, or select a photo, and have it sent through to a medical desktop system via the MedImage Server.
+It uses a textual chatbot-style interface.

 http://medimage.co.nz